 However, you do need to reserve your time slot in advance.
 Reservation times are a necessary evil, because they keep the crowds to reasonable numbers.

 The nearby mall is great for a final bit of shopping, too.
+What a way to wrap up this 2 Days in New York Itinerary!

 I hope you had a good time reading my 2 days in New York Itinerary.
 Do you want to go to New York?
 What do you want to see and do in the Big Apple?
 Have a great trip!
 As always, thanks for your endless support.